Nthenya001/Nthenya001/README.md

 - 👋 Hi, I’m @Nthenya001
-- 👀 I’m interested in web dev, data science and machine learning
+- 👀 I’m interested in web dev and app dev
-- 🌱 I’m currently learning python for data science
+- 🌱 I’m currently learning flutter for app development
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me just follow me